How to Stay Cool Naturally in the Summer Heat

 Optimal Timing for Activities

-Early morning exercise (before 10 AM)
+Early morning exercise (before 10 AM) is cooler.

-Evening outdoor activities (after 6 PM)
+Evening outdoor activities (after 6 PM) avoid peak heat.

-Midday rest periods in shade or indoors
+Midday rest periods in shade or indoors are crucial.

-Swimming during peak heat hours (10 AM - 4 PM)
+Swimming during peak heat hours (10 AM - 4 PM) should be avoided for safety.

 Things to Avoid During Hot Weather